Centre for Architecture, Urbanism, and

 • In the NEWS

-Virtual Heritage Futures (VHFs)
+Virtual Heritage FutureS (VHF)

 With the aim to develop a coherent and in-depth understanding of the transformational impact and influence of UK-China interaction in the field of virtual and digital heritage technologies, which is a key driver for future creative industries that link digital technology, AI and the vast array of heritage sites